 The steps mentioned in the following article are considered as risky and may cause damage to your Moto X. Although it is a very rare scenario but still we highly recommend you implement all the steps correctly without performing anything on your own.

 This article is intended only for Motorola Moto X 2014 (victara) 2nd Generation.
 Implementing this process on any other device or variant may damage your device permanently.

 - Rooting will void your phones warranty.
 But if you want to regain it back then you can do that by un-rooting your phone.

-- Charge your Moto X up to 60% battery level to avoid interruption during process.
+- Charge your Moto X up to a 60% battery level to avoid interruption during the process.

-- Make sure your computer has Motorola mobile specific USB drivers installed in it.
-This is essential so as to detect your Moto X when connected to computer.
+- Make sure your computer has Motorola mobile-specific USB drivers installed in it.
+This is essential to detect your Moto X when connected to the computer.
 You can manually install the drivers from the link given below.